Investigation uncovers two sophisticated telecom surveillance campaigns

 Key Takeaways

-• Researcher Gary Miller points to an Israeli-based commercial geo-intelligence firm; Circles, Cognyte, and Rayzone are named as comparable known vendors.
+• Researcher Gary Miller ties campaign one to an Israeli commercial geo-intelligence vendor; Circles/NSO Group, Cognyte, and Rayzone are named as known analogues in the space.

 Hacker News Comment Review